SimonFKings/Gaming-Centre/code/gamingcentre/README.md

+# .env file is needed but is not on GitLab

 # Easy User Authentication for React Apps

 This repository hosts a React project that defines a Single-Page Application (SPA).
 You'll secure access to some of its routes using Auth0 User Authentication.